Integer types

 }

-(The bounds of usize and isize are platform dependent.
-By default, Verus assumes that these types may be either 32 bits or 64 bits wide, but this can be configured with the directive:
+The bounds of usize and isize are platform dependent.
+By default, Verus assumes that these types may be either 32 bits or 64 bits wide, but this assumption may be configured.
+Verus recognizes the constants usize::BITS, usize::MAX, isize::MAX, and isize::MIN, which are useful for reasoning symbolically about the usize integer range.

 Using integer types in specifications